 Favorite Filipino Dishes

-From the well known favorite dish adobo, to beef stew (nilaga) and sinigang, there is a lot more Filipino dishes that is loved and enjoyed by many.
+From the well known favorite dish adobo, to beef stew called nilaga and the soured dish sinigang, there is a lot more Filipino dishes that is loved and enjoyed by many.
 The dishes also varies from provinces as they have their own versions, adapting to available food resources.
 But with being a tropical country, with the ingredients fresh on the market or vegetables fresh from the backyard, Filipinos can cook their pick of dish for the day.

 Dish cooked in tomato sauce.
 Afritada is usually made with chicken, but also pork can be use.
 With the vegetables that goes with this dish, carrots, potatoes and green and bell peppers are mainly used.
 Peas could also be added.

 The dish does have a Spanish name, and is believed to have been introduced to the country by the Spaniards.